Zulkifli Abdhir

-Zulkifli Abdhir (5 January 1966 or 5 October 1966 – 25 January 2015) was a Malaysian who was one of the FBI Most Wanted Terrorists.
+Zulkifli Abdhir (1966 – 25 January 2015) was a Malaysian who was one of the FBI Most Wanted Terrorists.
 The American Federal Bureau of Investigation (FBI) agency offered a US$5 million reward for information leading to his capture.
 He was the maker of bombs delivered for usage to several terrorist groups.
 He was often referred to by the nom de guerre Marwan.
 He was suspected of leading the Kumpulan Mujahidin Malaysia (KMM), being part of the central command of the Jemaah Islamiyah (JI), and of involvement in the 2002 Bali bombings.
 He was suspected of hiding in Mindanao under the protection of the Bangsamoro Islamic Freedom Fighters.

 Zulkifli was killed on 25 January 2015 by Philippine Special Action Force (SAF) officers during the raid that culminated in the Mamasapano clash.

 Early life

-Zulkifli was born on 5 January 1966 or 5 October 1966 in Muar, Johor, Malaysia.
-Zulkifli was known to reference both dates in different circumstances as his date of birth.
+Zulkifli was born in 1966 in Muar, Johor, Malaysia.
 According to the FBI, he was 5 feet 6 inches tall, approximately 120 pounds, and could speak Malay, Tagalog, English, and Arabic.
 Zulkifli attended a boarding school in Malaysia until he trained overseas as an engineer in the USA.
 After his training, he abruptly left his 10 siblings and 3 children to join up with terrorist activities.